100615056/CS50-2021-Problem-Sets/README.md

 Write SQL queries to solve the mystery given the information from fiftyville.db.

 **Note:**
-- Initial Information: The theft took place on July 28, 2020 and it took place on Chamberlin Street.
+- Initial Information: The theft took place on July 28, 2020, and it took place on Chamberlin Street.

 ## Problem Set using Python, Flask, and SQL

 ### /finance

 Implement a web application to manage a portfolio of stocks.
-This tool allows for the checking of real stock prices, and will allow the user to "buy" and "sell" stocks by querying IEX for stocks' prices.
+This tool allows for the checking of real stock prices and will allow the user to "buy" and "sell" stocks by querying IEX for stocks' prices.
 Complete the implementation of register, quote, buy, index, sell, history, and a personal touch.

 register

-- Allows user to register for an account via a form
+- Allows users to register for an account via a form
 - Contains a username, password, and confirmation of password
 - Validate user data

 quote
-- Allows user to lookup a stock's current price
+- Allows the user to look up a stock's current price

 buy
 - Enables a user to buy stocks
 - Validate user data
-- Store information in database
+- Store information in the database

 index
 - Display an HTML table summarizing the user's current stock portfolio